Ice Skating Questions, answered – FAQ

 What if I want more than 2 people to share an Ice Skating Lesson?

 3 or more skaters constitutes a class.
-In this instance we advise contacting us via email to confirm numbers in your group and to seek permission from ice rink management.
-Contact us on lessons@iceskating.london
+In this instance we advise contacting us via email to confirm numbers in your group and to seek safety clearance from ice rink management.

 What if I need to Reschedule or Cancel my Ice Skating Lesson?

 If you have a change in circumstances and need to reschedule or cancel your Ice Skating Lesson, a full 48 hours notice is required to carry your lesson credit forward or issue a refund.
-Cancellations (or no-shows) less than 48 hours before your scheduled lesson start time, are ineligible for refunds or reschedule.

 More Ice Skating Questions